paintparty/fireworks/README.md

 <br>

-The first argument can also be a specific "flag", in the form of a keyword, which dictates a "mode" of functionality (See the table in the following section for more details):
+The first argument can also be a specific flag, in the form of a keyword, which dictates a mode of functionality (See the table in the following section for more details):

 ```Clojure
 (? :result